ms/buildtogether.tech/src/rules-newcomers.md

     mark outdated information.

 Have and enforce a [% i "Code of Conduct" %]Code of Conduct[% /i %].
-:   We discussed this rule in <a section="starting"/>, but it bears repeating here.
+:   We discussed this rule in [% x starting %], but it bears repeating here.
     Your project's culture is defined by the worst behavior it tolerates [% b Gruenert2015 %], and every instance of bad behavior will drive current and potential contributors away.